Skip to content

 • Parameter format: {key: newValue}

-• Example: {"device_uuid": "xxx"} will replace the device_uuid field value in the target data with "xxx"
+• Example: {"device_uuid": "xxx"} will replace the device_uuid field value of the target data with "xxx".

-Single Data Modification (lineDataModifier)
+Single Data Entry Modification (lineDataModifier)

 • Parameter format: {measurement: {key: newValue}}

-• Example: {"view": {"view_url": "xxx"}} will modify the view_url field value in all view type data to "xxx"
+• Example: {"view": {"view_url": "xxx"}} will modify the view_url field value of all view type data to "xxx".

 • measurement data type list: